isaacmillercodes/petstagram-graphql-backend/README.md

 You can imagine how this might make the client more performant.
 With GraphQL, you don't need to worry about having a promise chain of multiple requests and responses in order to access data from multiple resources.

 In our next step, we'll create our first *mutation* for adding a pet.
-Once you've gotten comfortable with our new structure and tried some new queries, check out to step-5-add-pet-mutation or head to the *step 5 instructions*.
+Once you've gotten comfortable with our new structure and tried some new queries, check out to step-5-add-pet-mutation or head to the [step five instructions](https://github.com/isaacmillercodes/petstagram-graphql-backend/tree/step-5-add-pet-mutation).